Braised Chicken in a Skillet

 7. Step 7:

-The chicken stew in the pan is ready.
-You can serve it immediately with any side dish or without it.
+The braised chicken is ready.
+Serve it right away, with any side dish or on its own.

-Pierce the meat with a knife: if the knife enters easily and the light juice flows, then it is ready, if the juice is pink or red, you need to continue cooking.
+• To check the meat, pierce it with a knife: if the knife slides in easily and the juices run clear, it's done; if the juices are pink or red, keep cooking.

 Caloric content of the products possible in the composition of the dish